 The lawsuits facing Assange and WikiLeaks provide a litmus test for this commitment.
 Assange is facing potential extradition to the United States to face criminal prosecution.
-But as forme State Department spokesperson PJ Crowley (sacked for admitting that Bradley Manning had been subjected to inhuman and degrading treatment) has said, ‘it is hard to distinguish what WikiLeaks did from what the New York Times did’, and that any ‘prosecution of Julian Assange would come at a tremendous cost to the interests and values that (Americans) hold dear’.
+But as former State Department spokesperson PJ Crowley (sacked for admitting that Bradley Manning had been subjected to inhuman and degrading treatment) has said, ‘it is hard to distinguish what WikiLeaks did from what the New York Times did’, and that any ‘prosecution of Julian Assange would come at a tremendous cost to the interests and values that (Americans) hold dear’.

 It is clear Julian Assange was acting as a journalist and within the First Amendment

-Barry J. Pollack, a lawyer for Mr. Assange, said his client was being charged with a crime “for encouraging sources to provide him truthful information and for publishing that information.”
+Barry J. Pollack, a lawyer for Mr Assange, said his client was being charged with a crime “for encouraging sources to provide him truthful information and for publishing that information.”
 That dramatic step, he said, removed the “fig leaf” that the case about his client was only about hacking.

 The US extradition request is based on charges that stem directly from the publication of classified documents as part of Julian Assange’s journalistic work with WikiLeaks.
 Publishing such information is a cornerstone of media freedom and the public’s right to access public interest information, and must be protected rather than criminalised.

-“These unprecedented charges demonstrate the gravity of the threat the criminal prosecution of Julian Assange poses to all journalists in their endeavor to inform the public about actions that have been taken by the U.S. government,” he said.
+“These unprecedented charges demonstrate the gravity of the threat the criminal prosecution of Julian Assange poses to all journalists in their endeavour to inform the public about actions that have been taken by the U.S. government,” he said.